cpagniel/FishOASIS/hardware/FishOASIS_hardware.md

 <img src="/hardware/images/IMG_0144.jpg" width="40%"> <img src="/hardware/images/IMG_0152.jpg" width="40%">
 </p>

 Unscrew the camera tray from inside the Ikelite housing.
-Cut a 1-inch by 0.5-inch rectangle into the first two, thick plastic layers of the camera tray in the bottom, right corner.
+Cut a 1-inch by 0.5-inch rectangle into the first two, thick plastic layers of the camera tray in the bottom, right corner using a hand saw.
 This creates an opening to allow the wires from the camera battery to be connected to the Molex connector from the bulkhead connector.

 <p align="center">
 <img src="/hardware/images/IMG_0154.jpg" width="40%"> <img src="/hardware/images/IMG_0155.jpg" width="40%">